For a long time, therapy has been seen as something women do. Something emotional. Something tender.

 But the truth is this:

-Men benefit from therapy just as much as anyone else.
+At any age, men benefit from therapy just as much as anyone else.

 Not because something is wrong with them.
 But because they’re human.
 And being human is complex.